-Harold Clark Simmons was born in 1931 to two East Texas school teachers.
+Harold Clark Simmons was born in 1931 to two rural East Texas school teachers.
 When he was sixteen years old, his family, including two brothers, moved to a small town near Austin.
-He enrolled at the University of Texas where he was a member of the Southwest Conference Championship Basketball team of 1951 and earned his bachelor’s and master’s degrees in economics.
-At UT he was awarded a Phi Beta Kappa key.
+He soon enrolled at the University of Texas where he was a member of the Southwest Conference Championship Basketball team of 1951.
+He earned his bachelor’s and master’s degrees in economics and was awarded a Phi Beta Kappa key.

 For many years, Harold enjoyed piloting his private aircraft, playing golf and sharing tales of Texas history.
 His other passion was philanthropy, and in 1988 he established the Harold Simmons Foundation, for which he served as chairman, until his death in 2013.
 Lisa Simmons and Serena Simmons Connelly, until her death in 2020, manages the Foundation that supports nonprofit programs in the Dallas area.
 The Foundation focuses on education, health care, social welfare, civic improvement, and the arts and strives to continue the legacy of ‘giving back’ that was a guiding principle of Harold’s life.